-PROFILE: Based in Albuquerque, the Nusenda Credit Union Foundation (NCUF) is a corporate funder focused on New Mexico.
+PROFILE: Established in 2015 and based in Albuquerque, the Nusenda Foundation is a corporate funder focused on New Mexico.
 The Nusenda Credit Union, the foundation’s corporate affiliation, has been providing financial services since 1936 and has more than 167,000 member-owners today.
 Grantmaking areas of interest are education, healthcare, the arts, environment and wildlife, and community services and support.

 Learn about past grantees on the funder’s community rewards recipients page.
 This is a corporate funder that aims to make communities stronger in the places that members live and work.
 The funder’s giving program is separated into community rewards and sponsorship support.
 For community rewards, organizations must serve the following communities: Albuquerque, Belen, Bernalillo, Los Lunas, Moriarty, Rio Rancho, Santa Fe, Socorro, and Taos.
-NCUF uses the common application process at Share New Mexico.
 Sponsorships are also available for local community organizations and businesses that provide services to local communities.
-However, it doesn’t typically support individual participation in events or fundraisers.
+However, it does not typically support individual participation in events or fundraisers.

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)